 - The suicide rate for Native American females of all ages grew 89 percent from 1999 to 2014, the largest increase for any group.

-There are no easy answers to any of these questions.
 The barriers for Native American youth are tremendous.
-But one of our Native Hope fellows, Yvonne “Tiny” DeCory, wakes up every day determined to help young people find their inner strength and overcome the challenges of poverty, trauma, and hopelessness.
+One of our Native Hope fellows, Yvonne “Tiny” DeCory, wakes up every day determined to help young people find their inner strength and overcome the challenges of isolation, poverty, trauma, and hopelessness.

 24 hours a day, 7 days a week, Tiny keeps her cell phone on so that she’s available in a crisis.
 Tiny told the online blog, Voting Wars: “my everyday is keeping kids alive...I tell them, ‘Your struggle is real, but we can deal with it.’”